Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Dharma: religion, justice.
 Bhagavad Gita

-Vishnu incarnates as Krishna to restore the Dharma in the Bhagavad Gita
+Vishnu incarnates as Krishna to restore Dharma in the Bhagavad Gita

 We find Dharma several times in the Bhagavad Gita, it must be understood as Religion or also as justice, righteousness, duty, depending on the context.
 Let us remember that the term “Hinduism” is Western, Hindus speak of Sanatana Dharma (the eternal religion).